19 Timelines, Iterations, and Milestones

 A more realistic timeline of production using 3 iteration periods.
 Iteration 1 and 2 make up Milestone 1.0.
 This assumes 4 developers.

 A more realistic timeline of production.
 Three iterations are shown, each with a different number of varying length requirements.
-Milestone 1.0 is completed once iteration 1 and 2 are completed (for this example).
-Here, we have 4 different developers (one per row) who are working on different requirements.
+Milestone 1.0 is completed once iterations 1 and 2 are completed (for this example).
+There are four developers (one per row) working on different requirements.
 Gaps in the image are a result of dependencies between requirements.

 Before we learn how to build our timelines, it’s important to point out a few things:

-• If a requirement takes more than 15 days to implement, you should probably break it down into smaller chunks.
+• If a requirement takes 15 days or more to implement, you should probably break it down into smaller chunks.

 • Each iteration should end with an update and potential demo to the client/user so that they can stay connected to the project.
-This is also a good time to re-evaluate the full timeline, especially in the event that you are producing faster or slower than expected.
+This is also a good time to re-evaluate the full timeline, especially if you are faster or slower than expected.
 Any changes to the timeline require consultation with the client/user.

-• While there will be cases where several people could feasibly work on the same requirement at the same time, we don’t typically plan for this.
-Instead, we assume that only one person is able to implement a requirement at a time.
-This provides a more conservative estimate of production but prevents issues that might arise should one member of the group working on one requirement is unable to do the work for any number of reasons.
+• While there will be cases where several people could feasibly work on the same requirement simultaneously, we don’t plan for this.
+Instead, we assume one person can implement a requirement at a time.
+This provides a more conservative estimate of production but prevents issues that might arise if someone can’t complete the work.

-• To determine the number of iterations it might take to complete the project, divide the result you determined in the previous bullet by the length (in days) of the iteration.
+• To estimate the number of iterations to complete the project, divide the result you determined in the previous bullet by the length (in days) of an iteration.

-• Since dependencies might affect when we implement each of the requirements, the estimates from the previous two bullets are probably on the low end.
-That is, it will likely take longer to implement because dependencies will cause gaps (as shown on the previous page) and because we haven’t considered how productive our team actually is.
+• Since dependencies might affect when we implement certain requirements, the estimates from the previous two bullets are probably on the low end.
+It will likely take longer to implement because dependencies will cause gaps (as shown previously).
+We also haven’t considered the team’s productivity level.
 But we’ll discuss that in the next chapter.

 Review Questions